 Your Case Deserves Immediate Attention - Call Hubbs Law Today

-Aggravated Battery on a Pregnant Female
+Miami Aggravated Battery on a Pregnant Female Lawyer

 A pregnant woman is carrying a precious passenger inside her body.
 Florida law aims to protect the vulnerability of both the mother-to-be and the unborn child.
+If you are accused of aggravated battery on a pregnant female or fear that you may be arrested soon on such a charge, you should meet with an experienced criminal defense attorney as quickly as possible to discuss your dilemma.

 Despite its good intentions, this law casts a wide net and sometimes snares people who had incidental or benign contact with a pregnant woman.
 All it takes for a charge to be filed is a pregnant woman's complaint that she was touched inappropriately, even if she or the unborn child were not injured.
 The allegation is often made during divorce proceedings or child custody disputes as a tactic to gain a legal advantage, but the consequences of a false allegation can be severe.